Michael J. Hinkle III

 Executive Summary

 Serving as Regional Operations Director (Postmaster, EAS-18) at Preston, WA since November 2024 — restoring a 4-year compliance backlog, recalibrating labor efficiency by 24%, and implementing AI-enabled workforce education tools.
-Concurrently selected for an 8-week Interim Director turnaround detail at Vashon Island — stabilizing a high-risk distributed logistics hub to 99.8%+ service compliance, conducting 27 operational efficiency audits across three facilities, improving equipment reliability by up to 33%, and earning Area A Top Contributor recognition.
+Concurrently selected for an interim turnaround detail at Vashon Island — stabilizing a high-risk distributed logistics hub to 99.8%+ service compliance avg., conducting 27 operational efficiency audits across three facilities, improving equipment reliability by up to 33%, and earning Area A Top Contributor recognition.

 Operating Context